-I’ve just come from the Studio Skoop cinema where I’ve seen Andrew Haigh’s “45 Years,” which will be the last film I watch in Ghent this year.
-I return tomorrow morning to St. Paul.
-I’ve dedicated a month in a rented apartment to writing this collection of essays about watching and making films and also, thematically, about the relationship between my memory and those experiences.
-I began with “Star Wars: The Force Awakens” on my first night and end with “45 Years” on the last.
+I just saw Andrew Haigh’s 45 Years at the Studio Skoop cinema, which will be the last film I watch in Ghent this year.
+I've spent February, 2015 writing this collection of essays about the social experience of movies.
+The itinerary began with Star Wars: The Force Awakens on the night I arrived.
+Tomorrow morning I return to Minnesota.
 This is the shape that chance has given to the project.

 I reflect on Kate Mercer (Charlotte Rampling) about to celebrate her forty-fifth wedding anniversary in 45 Years.
 She accidentally discovers, and then projects, travel slides (58:40) that her husband shot before they met, studying the woman he would have married had she not died while hiking in the mountains.
 Kate believes by the posture of this woman’s hands in one photo that she may have been pregnant when she died, a ghostly alternate history that never came to pass.
 She confronts the potentialities running parallel to the routines that she has accepted as life, which consequently seem less stable to her.
 The juxtaposition of two related points in the shuffle and fold of time creates a sensation of circularity.
 There is no objective past, present and future; they are merely categories that allow us to organize an illusion of order.